Accelergy-Project/micro22-sparseloop-artifact/README.md

 ### Step 2: Start the docker
 --------------------

 - Run `docker-compose up`.
-You should see the docker being setup. (add a `-d` flag if you would like to remove the docker container from your system on termination.)
+You should see the docker being setup.
 - This docker uses Jupyter notebooks, and you will see an URL once the docker is up.
 Please copy and paste the `127.0.0.1 URL` to a web browser of your choice to access the workspace.
 - If you are experiencing any issues when bringing the page up, please try the tourble shooting notes in `docker-compose.yaml`.